Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Related Work

-Recently, Tyryshkina, Coraor, and Nekrutenko leveraged coarse grained resource utilization data from historical job runs collected over 5 years on the Galaxy platform to estimate the required CPU time and memory to improve task scheduling~\cite{tyryshkina2019predicting}.
-This paper identified the challenge of determining the appropriate amount of memory and processing resources for scheduling bioinformatics analyses at scale.
-The majority of metrics consisted of metadata regarding job configurations and assessing the utility of using fine grained operating system metrics for profiling.
-Resource prediction was not the focus.
-In addition, older jobs run on Galaxy do not typically use containers and lack any container based metrics.
+Tyryshkina, Coraor, and Nekrutenko leveraged coarse grained resource utilization data from historical job runs collected over 5 years on the Galaxy platform to estimate the required CPU time and memory to improve task scheduling~\cite{tyryshkina2019predicting}.
+Galaxy, a scientific workflow, data integration, data analysis, persistence, and publishing platform was initially developed for genomics research and is now considered largely domain agnostic and is used for processing general bioinformatics pipelines.
+The authors identified the challenge of determining the appropriate amount of memory and processing resources for scheduling bioinformatics analyses at scale.
+The majority of metrics in the study consisted of metadata regarding job configurations.
+Assessing the utility of using fine grained operating system metrics as with the Container Profiler to profile resource utilization of genomics pipelines was not the focus.
+This effort considered many older jobs that ran on Galaxy where containers were not used thus they lacked container based metrics.